Spec your site with the Gem

 Use the Copy button (top-right of each fenced block) to grab one prompt at a time.
 Save both into a text editor or notes app you can paste from later.
 Once your project is scaffolded in step 4, save the Antigravity prompt to docs/antigravity-prompt.md at the project root — the agent references it for re-grounding when it drifts.

-If the prompts feel off, re-run the Gem — it's free and fast.
-The most common cause of a generic prompt is a vague Market Profile answer.
-Better to fix it here than to discover misalignment in step 4 when Antigravity is two prompts deep.
+Re-running the Gem is free and fast.
+The most common cause of a generic prompt is a vague Market Profile answer — better to fix it here than to discover misalignment in step 4 when Antigravity is two prompts deep.

 - The Gem runs a short interview and outputs both the Stitch and the Antigravity prompts directly.